Orasi: A Case Study of a Family-Healthcare Major

 We are passionate about helping organizations with the power of data visualization.
-So, we were excited when we sat around the table to discuss the possibilities of Revenue Optimization for Eagles Landing Family Practice (ELFP).
-EFLP is a unique primary care provider in Atlanta.
+So, we were excited when we sat around the table to discuss the possibilities of Revenue Optimization for a major primary care provider in Atlanta.
 It has a stronghold in the healthcare space of the region.
 It combines the weight and scale of big healthcare service but underlines these services with a personal touch and convenience of a family practice.
 What struck us the most was that this healthcare provider saw itself as a partner in a person’s health journey.
 It wanted to empower people with same-day appointments, in-house facilities and check-ups, along with extended hours 7-day week.
-Clearly, ELFP was pursuing a great goal, but did they have the data, tools, and technology to empower the people who cared so deeply for their patients?
-We encouraged ELFP to dig a little deeper and discuss more about their struggles and ambitions.
+Clearly, the provider was pursuing a great goal, but did they have the data, tools, and technology to empower the people who cared so deeply for their patients?
+We encouraged them to dig a little deeper and discuss more about their struggles and ambitions.

 Challenges and Problem, the Diagnosis

 After a long conversation, we immediately knew that the practice needed the ability to better see and understand their data.
 They needed to be able to make timely decisions that would more accurately support their drive to keep up with promises of same-day appointments and neighborhood convenience, without compromising on affordability, comprehensiveness, and the prompt nature of these services.
 The solutions used by other hospitals and care-centers simply would not do and could not be blindly slapped on to accommodate this unique set of concerns.
 The doctors and staff needed the ability and simplicity to see and interpret data on-the-fly.
 They needed an uncomplicated system of support that would also cater to their diverse user groups, which includes men and women patients of all ages along with their professional community of colleagues and partners.